Updates for the Week

 Recommended by Peg Tabor.

-Lilac Girls by Martha Hall Kelley (Discussion Leader:
+Lilac Girls by Martha Hall Kelly (Discussion Leader:

 Eileen Roberta).
 Inspired by the life of a real WWII heroine, this novel